trueadm/ripple/website/docs/guide/reactivity.md

 counter.@current++;
 ```

-Tracked derived values are also `Tracked<T>` objects, except you pass a function
+Tracked derived values are also `Tracked<T>` objects, except that you pass a function
 to `track` rather than a value:

 ```ts